GNUnet debian-0.24.3-26-g2202bbd4d

 Initialize KX subsystem.

-enum GNUNET_GenericReturnValue GNUNET_CONFIGURATION_get_value_filename(const struct GNUNET_CONFIGURATION_Handle *cfg, const char *section, const char *option, char **value)
+enum GNUNET_GenericReturnValue GNUNET_CONFIGURATION_get_value_choice(const struct GNUNET_CONFIGURATION_Handle *cfg, const char *section, const char *option, const char *const *choices, const char **value)

-Get a configuration value that should be the name of a file or directory.
+Get a configuration value that should be in a set of predefined strings.

 void GNUNET_SCHEDULER_shutdown(void)